 The Company currently has two operating segments, consisting of mine development and the exploration and evaluation of mineral resources.
 No commercial revenues have been generated by the Company.
 The Company's President and Chief Executive Officer and Chief Financial Officer are the operating decision-makers and direct the allocation of resources to its segments.

-Financial Results for the years ended June 30, 2022 and 2021
+Financial Results for the nine and three months ended March 31, 2023, and 2022